ktravers/ktravers.github.io/_posts/2020-05-01-accelerate-book-club.md

 - New Work vs. Unplanned Work graphs also show high performers having less time in meetings than low performers.
 Will that be discussed further later?
 - Is the "GitHub Flow" workflow mentioned here out of date?
 Do we still stand by it?
 (Note: `https://guides.github.com/introduction/flow/` says it was "Last updated Nov 30, 2017")

 #### Discussion

 - Excellent, actionable advice: "If you want to improve your culture, implementing CD practices will help"
+- What does "building quality in from the beginning" mean?
+Concrete examples?
+  - Discuss and address security, observability, performance up front.
+  - Include security in design process, automation for security in development, demos, etc.
+  - Include these "quality" checks at key touch points: ideation, planning, development, demo'ing, testing
+- "Grandmas are always right" :)
+- "Exploratory testing", not QA testing.
+Exploratory testing is very different mindset from typical developer testing.
+And if you don't have QA people doing exploratory testing, then your customers end up doing the "testing".

 ### Chapter 5 - Architecture